Dreier14/backend-boilerplate/README.md

 # Backend Boilerplate

-This repo contains the starter code for the Second Door Health technical challenge.
+This is a backend boilerplate
 Configuration for the following is included within:

 **TypeScript**